FynnGerding/rag_uncertainty/README.md

 ## Long-Form Factuality in RAG: RAFE (vs SAFE)

 We additionally propose RAFE (Retrieval-Augmented Factuality Estimation).
-Adapting Google DeepMind's [SAFE (Search-Augmented Factuality Estimation)](https://arxiv.org/pdf/2403.18802), we replace external Google Search steps with local context verification.
-Our code is addapted from **Google DeepMind's Long-form Factuality** ([GitHub](https://github.com/google-deepmind/long-form-factuality)) to measure factuality strictly against retrieved evidence (RAG) rather than open web search.
+Adapting Google DeepMind's SAFE (Search-Augmented Factuality Estimation) [(arxiv)](https://arxiv.org/pdf/2403.18802), we replace external Google Search steps with local context verification.
+Our code is addapted from the DeepMind's SAFE implementation [(GitHub)](https://github.com/google-deepmind/long-form-factuality) to measure factuality using retrieved evidence (RAG) rather than open web search.
+We utilize the [outlines library](https://github.com/dottxt-ai/outlines)  to enforce sensible atomic facts and `SUPPORTED` / `NOT_SUPPORTED` and `RELEVANT` / `IRRELEVANT` lables.

 ## Data Source

 The questions in `src/rag_uncertainty/questions.json` are taken from **Appendix E.6** of the paper [Long-form factuality in large language models](https://arxiv.org/pdf/2403.18802).

+## LLM

+For all expeiments we use [Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct).

 ## Repo Layout